For the past few months, I’ve known I needed to make a change.

 Yay. *Yet another* reason I’m unlikeable.

-TBH, it hurts to be seen.
-Being seen sometimes equal being not enough or too much or unattractive or unlikable or not worthy of empathy.
-It’s no question I choose to avoid until it becomes unbearable: Feeling unworthy of love and support is one of my deepest wounds, actually.
+Taking action means being seen.
+And being seen can feel like not being enough or too much or unattractive or unlikable or not worthy of empathy.
+It’s no surprise I choose to avoid until it becomes unbearable: Feeling unworthy of love and support is one of my deepest wounds, actually.

 Why?
 That all-good/all-the-time exists as an unattainable image for our comparison is heartbreaking.
 As if we need another “not-enough” to beat ourselves up over.